A partnership is one of the four general ways you can choose to organize your business.

 A partnership is a business jointly owned by two or more individuals.
 Each of the individuals is personally liable for the debts of the partnership.

-Forming a business partnership can be done with a handshake—and often they are.
+Forming a business partnership can be done with a handshake.
 In fact, partnerships are the only business entities that can be formed by oral agreement.

 Of course, as with any important legal relationship, oral agreements often lead to misunderstandings, which often lead to disputes.
 That is why you should only form a partnership that is created with a written partnership agreement.